nate1100/My-Portfolio/README.md

 ## B. Feature Engineering

-Feature engineering or feature extraction is a process of dimensionality reduction where the researchers take a set of data and transform it into a set of features that are easier to work with.
+Feature engineering or feature extraction is a process of dimensionality reduction where the researcher take a set of data and transform it into a set of features that are easier to work with.
 In other words, this is the process of selecting and transforming the most pertinent variables from raw data when developing a prediction model using statistical modeling or machine learning.

 ```
 from math import log